greysteil/scripts/book-washington-monument/README.md

 ## Usage

-First, check the bookmarklet still works:
+First, check the bookmarklet still works.
+I wrote this as a one-off script, and am not planning to maintain it:

-1. Go to https://www.recreation.gov/ticket/234635/ticket/193?date=2025-03-19 (update the date to the date you want)
+1. Go to http://recreation.gov/ticket/10089018/ticket/10089019?date=2025-03-24 (update the date to one that has some availability at 2pm)
 1. Paste the text of `bookmarklet.js` into a console window.
-It should update the "quantity" field to 2 and output "Done" in the terminal with no errors.
+It should immediately take you to the checkout page, with two tickets in your basket (for a tour of Federal Hall in New York, which isn't what you want).

 Assuming everything's working, you can now create a bookmarklet: